smcclatchy/2018-10-12-bioconductor-bh/index.md

     so it is important that the correct versions of all packages are installed.
     Validate your installation with
     <pre><code>BiocManager::valid()</code></pre>
+    In addition to the Bioconductor packages named above, we'll use some of the R packages from <code>tidyverse</code>.
+Run the following code in the console, or install packages from the RStudio Packages tab.
+    <pre><code>install.packages("tidyverse")</code></pre>

 </div>
     <div class="col-md-4">
     <h4>Project organization</h4>